Amala Shankar: Biography

-Amala Shankar was born as Amala Nandy on 27 June 1919 in Batajor Village of Magura District.
+Amala Shankar was born as Amala Nandy on 27 June 1919 in Batajor Village, Magura District, Bengal Presidency, British India (modern-day Bangladesh).
 Her father Akhoy Kumar Nandy wanted his children to be interested in nature and villages.
 In 1931, when she was 11 years old she went to the International Colonial Exhibition in Paris.
 Here she met Uday Shankar and his family.
 Amala at that time was wearing a frock.
 Uday Shankar's mother Hemangini Devi gave her a Saree to wear.
 She joined Uday Shankar's dance troupe and performed across the world.